Some toy models of self-organized criticality in percolation: Proof of case ( ii ) of theorem

 \subsection{Exponential decay in the subcritical phase}

-Following the same method as for the first model, we start with an upper bound on the law of~$\abs{\mathcal{M}_n}$ in the subcritical regime. \begin{lemma} For any~$a>d-1$, we have the upper bound
+Following the same method as for the first model, we start with an upper bound on the law of~$\abs{\mathcal{M}_n}$ in the subcritical regime (the lower bound is straightforward, but we will not need it). \begin{lemma} For any~$a>d-1$, for~$p<p_c$ and~$A>0$, we have the upper bound

 \end{lemma} \begin{proof} Take~$a>d-1$,~$p<p_c$ and~$A>0$.
 Write~$\partial\Lambda(n)=\acc{x_1,\,\ldots,\,x_t}$ with~$t=\abs{\partial\Lambda(n)}$.
-If~$A$ and~$B$ are two events, then~$A\circ B$ denotes the disjoint occurrence of these two events, which is defined in section~2.3 of~\cite{Grimmett}.
+If~$A$ and~$T$ are two events, then~$A\circ T$ denotes the disjoint occurrence of these two events, which is defined in section~2.3 of~\cite{Grimmett}.
 Let~$\omega:\En\rightarrow\acc{0,1}$ be a configuration such that~$\abs{\mathcal{M}_n(\omega)}>An^a$.
 Define, for~$i\in\acc{1,\,\ldots,\,t}$,

 We have that

 and

 Indeed, if~$n_i=0$, then the event~$\acc{\abs{C_{\Lambda(n)}(x_i)}\geqslant n_i}$ is trivial, whereas if we have~$n_i>0$ and~$n_j>0$ for some~$i\neq j$, then the vertices~$x_i$ and~$x_j$ must belong to disjoint clusters.
 Whence the inclusion